 Load Balancer doesn’t directly interact with UDP or the application layer or TCP, and any UDP or TCP application scenario can be supported.
-Load balancer doesn’t originate or terminate flows, provides no application layer gateway function, interact with the payload of the flow, and every time, the protocol handshakes directly happen between the backend pool instance and the client.
+The load balancer doesn’t originate or terminate flows, provides no application layer gateway function, interact with the payload of the flow, and every time, the protocol handshakes directly happen between the backend pool instance and the client.
 A response from a virtual machine is always a response to an inbound flow.
 The original source IP address is also preserved when the flow arrives on the virtual machine.

 The load balancer uses the health probes that you define in order to determine the health of instances in the backend pool.
 When a probe fails to respond, the load balancer ends the act of directing new connections to the unhealthy instances.
 The current connections aren’t affected, and they will continue until the application obstructs the flow, the virtual machine is shut down or an idle timeout occurs.
 Load balancer offers different health probe types for HTTPS, HTTP, and TCP endpoints.